Holographic Butterfly Effect at Quantum Critical Points: The butterfly effect and the quantum phase transition:

 \subsection{Holographic Q-lattice model}

 The Lagrangian of the holographic Q-lattice model reads as \cite{Donos:2013eha,Donos:2014uba,Ling:2015dma},

 where $F=dA$ is the field strength of the Maxwell field and $\Phi$ is the complex scalar field simulating the Q-lattice structure.
-Note that we have set the AdS radius $L=1$.
-The ansatz for a black brane solution with lattice structure only along $x$ direction is presented as
+Note that we have set the AdS radius $L=1$, and we adopt the natural system of units where $c, k_B, h$ are set to $1$.
+The equations of motion corresponding to \eqref{qlaact} read as